Nasr Abu Zayd: Career

 In Europe he held the Ibn Rushd Chair of Humanism and Islam at the University for Humanistics, Utrecht, Netherlands, while still supervising MA and PhD students at the University of Leiden as well.
 He also participated in a research project on Jewish and Islamic Hermeneutics as Cultural Critique in the Working Group on Islam and modernity at the Institute of Advanced Studies of Berlin (Wissenschaftskolleg zu Berlin).
 In 2005, he received the Ibn Rushd Prize for Freedom of Thought, Berlin.
 His wife returned several times to Egypt for discussion on MA and PhD theses at the French department at Cairo University.
 Dr. Abu Zayd also returned several times to Egypt after 1995, but mostly to visit family.

 Death

 During a visit in Indonesia he was infected by an unknown virus, and was hospitalized in Cairo.
-He died at a Cairo hospital on July 5, 2010 at the age of 66.
-He was buried in his birthplace, on the same day.
+He died at a Cairo hospital on July 5, 2010, at the age of 66.
+He was buried in his birthplace on the same day.

-Nasr Abu Zayd case
+Nasr Abuzid case

-Zayd's academic work on the Qur'an led to a lawsuit against him by conservative Muslim scholars.
+Abuzid's academic work on the Qur'an led to a lawsuit against him by conservative Muslim scholars.
 The subsequent hisbah trial led to him being declared an apostate (murtadd) by an Egyptian court.
 Since under Sharia law it is not permissible for a Muslim woman to be married to a non-Muslim man, the court also declared he could not remain married to his wife—Cairo University French Literature professor Dr. Ibtihal Younis.
 This decision, in effect, forced him out of his homeland.